Skip to main content

 Gym

-A public gym & fitness classes can be found at the main sports centre in Meribel, and a number of hotels also have their own facilities to keep you trim while you're on holiday.
+A public gym and fitness classes can be found at the main sports centre in Meribel, and several hotels also have their own facilities to keep you trim while you're on holiday.

 Swimming